 places they could be, including their own homes.
 This is because, contrary to popular belief, most released sex

-great difficultly molesting a child who is in costume, outside his or her front door, and in front of other
+difficultly molesting a child who is in costume, outside his or her front door, and in front of other people and witnesses.

-The Milwaukee Journal-Sentinel offers the only recorded incident of any child raped and killed while out trick-or-
+The Milwaukee Journal-Sentinel offered the only recorded incident of any child raped and killed while out trick-or-

 The Predator Panic surrounding Halloween and sex offenders can be called “Halloweenitis.”
 Below is the eAdvocate

 "Halloweenitis is a coined term used to describe a mental abnormality often occurring in public servants and politically

 aspiring persons who can pass this psychological disorder onto others, generally occurring around holidays and

 elections.
 The disease is characterized by abnormal delusional visions of perceived horrific events creating an aura of

 public fear; these doomsayers get their rewards by painting a picture of "the sky is falling" and alienating the public.

 Significant harm is caused by people so afflicted because the objects of their obsession are persons which society